joseguzman1337/termux/README.md

-# Install Offensive Security Tools in Termux
+# Offensive Security Tools in Termux

 NO ROOT REQUIRED ;)